What would you do in this attempted abduction scenario?

-Make sure to be clear on describing your situation succinctly.
-People may ignore your shouts of “help me” or incoherent screams simply because they are not sure of the circumstances (e.g. could it be a domestic dispute? is this a lovers’ tiff? is this person from the asylum?).
+Make sure to be clear in describing your situation succinctly.
+People may ignore your shouts of “help me” or incoherent screams simply because they are not sure of the circumstances (e.g. Could it be a domestic dispute?
+Is this a lovers’ tiff?
+Is this person from the asylum?).
 Even worse, kids who are being abducted and scream may be mistaken as bratty kids fighting their parents or relatives.

 These are some suggestions on what should be yelled.
-And it needs to be clear that the perpetrator has no relations to you.
+And it needs to be clear that the perpetrator has no relation to you.

 Run towards a crowd, government building, business places, shopping mall, police station or anywhere safe.
 You are unlikely to be followed because that would draw attention.

 But make sure to put obstacles between you and the perpetrator that acts as cover from shooting (e.g. weaving into pillars).

 Remember to make a scene but be clear to passersby on what is happening.